tuzz/audio_mixer/README.md

 I wrote this crate because I initially tried to use rodio and ran into lots of problems with performance and with audio playing in the wrong channels.
-I haven't published this crate yet but you can install from the GitHub URL if you wish.
+I haven't published this crate yet but you can install it from the GitHub URL.

 ## How to use